Combinations of solutions, such as water reuse and desalination, must be tailored to individual regions

 - Wastewater reuse for agricultural irrigation

 Technological advances in water recycling have made the last two options more feasible than ever.
-For instance, Fluence’s energy-saving membrane aerated biofilm reactor (MABR) technology produces effluent that meats California’s strict Title 22 regulations for agricultural irrigation reuse.
+For instance, Fluence’s energy-saving membrane aerated biofilm reactor (MABR) technology produces effluent that meets California’s strict Title 22 regulations for agricultural irrigation reuse.

 Contact Fluence, a company with global experience — from the developing world to high-end resorts — to discuss your water stress plan.